-The Rozsa Foundation offers the Rozsa Executive Arts Leadership (REAL) program for established leaders who have demonstrated the potential to lead change in their organization, community, and/or the arts sector.
+The Rozsa Foundation offers the Rozsa Executive Arts Leadership (REAL) program for established arts leaders who have demonstrated the desire and potential to lead change in their organization, their community, and/or the arts sector.

-The goal of the program is to offer a space for established arts leaders to come together and discuss opportunities and challenges they have in their own organization, collaborate to address these opportunities and challenges within the arts sector, and do a deep dive on a particular topic with local creative thought leaders.
+The goal of the program is to offer a space for established arts leaders to come together and discuss opportunities and challenges they have in their own organization, their own artistic practice, and the wider arts sector.
+Participants will collaborate to address these opportunities and challenges, and do a deep dive on a particular topic with local creative thought leaders for their final presentations.

 We believe this approach will allow for greater depth of conversation and create a meaningful professional development experience.